10 Best Solar Reflective Paint for Roofs

 Solar Air Conditioning vs. Heat Reflective Paint: What’s Better?

-Solar air conditioning is the use of solar panels to run your air conditioning system.
+Solar air conditioning is basically the use of solar panels to run your air conditioning system and tap into the sun’s energy to cool your home instead of relying solely on electricity from the grid.

 Plus, the solar panels will reflect much of the light that strikes the roof, although not quite as much as the heat reflective paint.